 *A University-affiliated machine can be defined as any machine that uses the University of Minnesota network for University-related activities, including teaching and learning, research, and outreach.

 Frequently Asked Questions

-We do not recommend attempting upgrading your Windows device on your own.
+No, the Office of Information Technology must assess the computer.
 A misconfigured upgrade can lead to data loss or incompatibility with University IT infrastructure.

 Plan for about one business day of work to complete the upgrade on your device.
 Technology Help has loaner computers available for those who request one.